Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-context-engineering.md

 ## The Problem with Teaching AI to Hack

-Teaching an LLM to write working exploits is surprisingly tricky.
-Unlike most AI tasks where "close enough" gets you there, vulnerability exploitation is an all-or-nothing game.
-You can't approximate your way to success.
+Teaching an LLM to write working exploits is more challenging than typical AI tasks.
+Unlike most applications where "close enough" works, vulnerability exploitation requires precise execution.
+A single character error can make an entire exploit fail.

 Take this seemingly simple Java reflective call injection vulnerability: